 Sprinkled throughout the Columbia Mountains are eight unique breweries.
 In Revelstoke, Mt.
 Begbie Brewing celebrated its 20th anniversary in 2016 by building a brand-new brewery and then was named Canadian brewery of the year at the 2017 Canadian Brewing Awards.
 A little south is the “Queen City” of Nelson, home to 10,000 people, some gorgeous architecture, and three breweries, including the region’s oldest and a couple of its newest.

 Near Castlegar is the Lion’s Head Smoke & Brew Pub, an oasis of craft beer in the wilderness, with its own brewery in the works.
-And then there’s the Rossland Beer Company, a nano-brewery that offers growler fills and pint sales in its tasting room and on its sunny patio.
+And then there’s Torchlight Brewing Co., a micro-brewery with a tasting room pouring pints of beer with playful, punny names.
 The Trail Beer Refinery embraces that city’s mining history, and Kaslo’s Angry Hen Brewing is a brewery with a view of beautiful Kootenay Lake.

 Historic Inn and saloon.
 14 craft draught lines, an award-winning menu and great independent music on stage every week.